-- Avoid refined sugars and eat lots of fiber as this will feed the right strains of yeast and bacteria.
+- Avoid refined sugars and eat lots of fibre as this will feed the right strains of yeast and bacteria.

 - Try to eat something fermented every day because it’s more effective than buying probiotic supplements.

-- Here’s some ideas for getting probiotics when you don’t have time to make homemade fermented foods.
+- Here are some ideas for getting quality probiotics when you don’t have time to make homemade fermented foods.

 Immune Boosting Supplements

-- Make a homemade immune boosting drinks with a fermented health tonic or an immune boosting kvass.
+- Make homemade immune-boosting drinks like a fermented health tonic or an immune-boosting kvass.
 They are both full of antioxidants, vitamin C and probiotics.
-Drink them with a handful of pumpkin seeds, and you’re on your way to the best immune boosting supplement available.
-Or make an immune boosting chicken soup.
+Drink them with a handful of pumpkin seeds, and you’re on your way to the best immune-boosting supplement available.
+Alternatively, make a potent antiviral remedy from elderberries or a bowl of soothing immune-boosting chicken soup.

 Lifestyle changes are probably the hardest, yet most effective way to improve your immune system.
 Here are the top four lifestyle changes that will boost your immune system.

 - Reduce Stress: Long term stress is really hard on the immune system.
-And I know that stress is really hard to get away from.
+And I know how hard it is to get away from stress.
 Between work, family and other obligations it’s hard for me to manage my stress levels.

 I help my children cope with stress by using a worry box.
 Whenever they have a worry that they can’t stop thinking about, we write it down on a piece of paper and put it in the worry box.
-Then they don’t have to think about it, because it won’t be forgotten.
-I do this for myself too… but I call it a To Do list!
+I do this for myself too… but I call it a To-Do list!

 - Sleep Longer: If you work on reducing your stress and exercising, then you will also improve your sleep!
-Follow good sleep practices.
+Follow good sleep hygiene.

 - Don’t use screens within 1 hour of bedtime.
 I know it’s hard, but it really helps.
 Try reading an old-fashioned book instead.

-- Avoid thinking and talking about stressful subjects within one hour of bedtime.
+- Avoid thinking and talking about stressful subjects within 1 hour of bedtime.

 - Keep regular sleeping and waking times.

 - Avoid Toxins: Our world is full of toxins.
-There’s the ones we choose to consume, including cigarettes, caffeine and alcohol.
-Then there’s the ones we inadvertently consume when we spray scented air-freshener into the bathroom.
-And there is also the toxins that we can’t avoid since they are a byproduct of living in a city (mainly air pollution.)
+There are the ones we choose to consume, including cigarettes, caffeine and alcohol.
+There are the ones we inadvertently consume when we spray scented air-freshener into the bathroom.
+And there are also the toxins that we can’t avoid since they are a byproduct of living in a city (mainly air pollution).

 Eating healthy foods and drinking lots of water will help your body eliminate toxins.
 However, it’s also important to try to avoid toxins as much as possible.